 We Arm Customers Physically & Philosophically

 What makes the right to keep and bear arms so important?
 Simply put, the individual right to defend against aggression is fundamental to civil society.
 Self defense is a natural safeguard against violations by individuals or oppression by institutions, such as an increasingly powerful and unaccountable government.
 History has repeatedly shown that absent this protection, dominating rulers will use force to subjugate and trample the rights of defenseless individuals.
+We believe the best ammo deals will help Americans stay armed.

 The Second Amendment was established to prevent such an imbalance of power.
 It protects our natural rights to live free of domination and coercion, both as individuals and as Americans.
 Because if we don't have the ability to defend ourselves, we also risk losing the free exercise of our many other rights.